Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing

-\textbf{Architecture and Implementation details:} Since we are forecasting imagery in the future, we can keep the overall architecture the same as during the pretraining(figure \ref{fig:architecture_detailed} for the CI-VSF variant) but reinitialise the decoder weights.
-We used a input series of length 6, kept the encoder fixed and only finetune the decoder layers for just 10 epochs for both the SM-VSF and CI-VSF variants using Mean Square Error Loss on the final image using the Adam Optimiser and learning rate of 0.0001.
-We also did not use masking during the finetuning stage.
+Since we are forecasting imagery in the future, we can keep the overall architecture the same as during the pretraining (Figure \ref{fig:architecture_detailed} for the KG-VSF variant) and load the pretrained weights and freeze them.
+We used a input series of length 6 and did not use masking during this downstream task.